AlKapkone/Course-work-Seminars/README.md

-«Work like you don't need the money, love like you've never been hurt and dance like no one is watching.»
+h1 ***«Work like you don't need the money, love like you've never been hurt and dance like no one is watching.»***